-The conditional use will be in compliance with the Comprehensive Plan.
+The conditional use is in compliance with the Comprehensive Plan.
 Map 4.3 Conservation and Development designates the project area for managed growth, which are areas that are supportive of mixed-use development.
-The Comprehensive Plan context zone designation for this site is "District" and "Areas potentially not meeting sanitary sewer and water level of service".
-"District" is defined as a special use area composed of large business or industrial structures.
-The Comprehensive Plan states that no change in character is anticipated in "District" areas with respect to future development.
+The Comprehensive Plan context zone designation for this site is "District."
+Districts are generally special use areas found within the city.
+The districts within Northfield are typically of a single use; in this case composed of large business or industrial structures.
+Districts are located along collectors and arterial roadways.
+The CSG fits the District description, as the use fits in the large business or industrial category.
+No change in character is anticipated in these areas with respect to future development.